-Note that you can also manually start and stop a backup at any time from the Time Machine icon at the system tray area in the menu bar.
+Note that you can also manually start and stop a backup at any time from the Time Machine icon in the system tray area in the menu bar.

-In Time Machine, you can exclude items from backup.
-In System Preferences > Time Machine on your Mac, click on the Options… button.
+In Time Machine, you can exclude items from the backup.
+In System Preferences > Time Machine on your Mac, click the Options… button.

-If you have multiple users on your Mac, note that each user can add a folder to the exclude list for him or herself.
+If you have multiple users on your Mac, note that each user can add a folder to the exclude list.

 You can enable Exclude system files and applications to make the backup smaller and enable Backup while on battery power.

 This post is donation-ware, and I made it to help you.
 Please consider leaving a comment or even buying me a coffee if it did.
 I will be eternally grateful.